developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/setup/index.md

 **Template selection -** sets a SimulScan Template for the Profile being configured.
 Custom Templates installed in the `/enterprise/device/settings/datawedge/templates` directory on the device will appear along with the templates included with SimulScan (listed above). **Note: Files and folders within the** `/enterprise` **directory are invisible to Android File Browser by default**; they can be made visible by manually inputting the path.

 **Region separator -** used to configure a separator character for SimulScan text-region data.
 When multiple text regions exist, the region separator will be inserted between the data strings from each region on the acquisition form.
-Region separators can be used with the Keystrokes Plug-in Action key character setting (see below) to dispatch data acquired in SimulScan regions to specific fields of an app.
+Region separators can be used with the [Keystrokes Output Action key](../../../../datawedge/6-3/guide/output/keystroke) character setting (see below) to dispatch data acquired in SimulScan regions to specific fields of an app.

 **Region Separator possible values**: